massyn/location/docs/index_base.md

 data = requests.get('https://location-db.pages.dev/data.json').json()
 ```

+You can use the [location](https://github.com/massyn/location/blob/main/tools/location.py) Python class as a wrapper to retrieve the data.
+When the data set becomes too large, this class will handle pagination and any updates to the API call.

 ## How to contribute

 The database is all in [Github](https://github.com/massyn/location).
 Like all github projects, you're invited to make updates, and submit a pull request to have your updates applied.
 Refer to the [contribute](contribute.md) page for more information.